 Who doesn’t love a safe investment opportunity?
 Especially in a country like India, where many people don’t even invest their money thinking they’re keeping it safe.

 However, many of us have found a safe investment haven in fixed deposits.
-Offering guaranteed returns, fixed deposits have long been viewed as a fantastic investment option.
+Offering returns, fixed deposits have long been viewed as a fantastic investment option.

 But, times are changing.
 In today’s high-inflationary environment, FDs may not be the same attractive investment option that they once were.
 Moreover, with the availability of other high return investment options (like LenDenClub’s P2P investments), choosing FDs may not be the smartest option.

 Before we talk more about that, let’s understand FDs in more detail.

 What is a Fixed Deposit Investment? – Definition & Working Explained

 As the name suggests, when you opt for a fixed deposit, you deposit a fixed amount of money with a bank for a specified period of time, usually between 12 and 60 months.
 The investor is not allowed to withdraw the invested amount before the completion of the pre-decided tenure.

 In other words, if you invest ₹100,000 in an FD for five years, you will not be allowed to withdraw this money before the 5-year tenure is over.
 If you decide to withdraw your money before the five year period is over, you will have to pay a penalty.